jhnnym/a4j-add-remove-issue-sprint/README.md

 # a4j-send-notification-add-remove-issue-sprint
-"Automation for Jira" rule that sends notification when an issue is added or removed from a sprint
+"Automation for Jira" rule that sends notification when an issue is added or removed from an Open sprint

 The solution works in both Jira Data Center and Cloud versions.

-Premise
+## Premise
 a.
 This has not been tested with parallel sprints enabled
 b.
 There can be only one sprint change per rule triggered.
 c.
 The UI and REST API allow only one sprint change per issue update.